CIVIL MEDIATION is a process where an impartial third party - mediator - helps two or more people, or groups of people, resolve a dispute.

 Before you make a claim

-If you are considering making a court claim against another party (or taking someone to the small claims court), you should consider mediation.
+Consider mediation if you're considering making a court claim (or taking someone to the small claims court).

-The Ministry of Justice's Pre-Action Protocol section of the Civil Procedure Rules (CPR) states that "parties should consider whether negotiation or some other form of ADR might enable them to settle their dispute without commencing proceedings".
+The Ministry of Justice's Civil Procedure Rules (CPR) state "parties should consider whether negotiation or some other form of ADR might enable them to settle their dispute without commencing proceedings".

 Before your claim proceedings begin

-Even after you have issued a claim (e.g. a Money Claim Online or MCOL), you should continue to consider mediation.
+Even after you have issued a claim (whether to court or via Money Claim Online), you should continue to consider mediation to settle out-of-court.

 Parties to a claim receive a Directions Questionnaire asking them to confirm if they will participate in mediation.